codeface-io/SwiftNodes/README.md

 SwiftNodes is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 SwiftNodes will move to version 1.0.0 as soon as **either one** of these conditions is met:

-* SwiftNode's basic practicality and conceptual soundness have been validated by serving multiple real-world clients.
+* Basic practicality and conceptual soundness have been validated by serving multiple real-world clients.
-* We feel SwiftNodes is mature enough (well rounded and stable API, comprehensive tests, complete documentation and solid achievement of design goals).
+* We feel it's mature enough (well rounded and stable API, comprehensive tests, complete documentation and solid achievement of design goals).

 ## Roadmap

-* [ ] Check TODO comments in code ...
+1. Implement TODOs from comments in code ...
+2. Add unit tests to ensure all algorithms also work on disconnected graphs (graphs that are "fragmented" into multiple components)
-* [ ] Further align with official Swift data structures (What would Apple do?):
+3. Further align API with official Swift data structures (What would Apple do?):
-    * [ ] Align node access with the API of `Dictionary` (subscripts etc.)
+   1. Align node access with the API of `Dictionary` (subscripts etc.) ... and review how we deal with node identity (can that be simplified? can we avoid storing that id determination closure? ...)
-    * [ ] Add the usual suspects of applicable protocol conformances (`Sequence`, `Collection`, `Codable`, expressibility by literals, etc.)
-    * [ ] Add synchronous and asynchronous filtering- and mapping functions.
+   2. Add synchronous and asynchronous filtering- and mapping functions.
 The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operations, or both ...
+   3. Review API, make it precise and consistent (thereby hopefully more stable), then **release** 0.5.0.
+       * Precise argument- and return types (neither needlessy specific nor needlessly general), employ opaque arguments (`some`) and opaque result types
+       * Do not suggest or require order where order is meaningless
+       * Consistence when it comes to finding certain edges/nodes vs. removing them vs. creating the subgraph with them vs. using them in more general filter functions ... (composability!)
+   4. Add the usual suspects of applicable protocol conformances (`Sequence`/`Collection`, `Codable`, expressibility by literals, etc.)
-    * [ ] Compare with- and learn from API and implementation of [Swift Collections](https://github.com/apple/swift-collections)
+   5. Compare with- and learn from API and implementation of [Swift Collections](https://github.com/apple/swift-collections)
-* [ ] Add more algorithms (starting with the needs of Codeface):
+4. Add more algorithms (starting with the needs of Codeface):
-    * [ ] Make existing algorithms compatible with cyclic graphs (two of them are still not)
+   1. Make existing algorithms compatible with cyclic graphs (two of them are still not)
-    * [ ] General purpose graph traversal algorithms (BFT, DFT, compatible with potentially cyclic graphs)
+   2. General purpose graph traversal algorithms (BFT, DFT, compatible with potentially cyclic graphs)
-    * [ ] Better ways of topological sorting
+   3. Better ways of topological sorting
-    * [ ] Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the fewest dependencies that need to be cut in order to break all cycles.
+   4. Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the fewest dependencies that need to be cut in order to break all cycles.
-* [ ] Possibly optimize performance – but only based on measurements and only if measurements show that the optimization yields significant acceleration.
+5. Possibly optimize performance – but only based on measurements and only if measurements show that the optimization yields significant acceleration.
 Optimizing the algorithms might be more effective than optimizing the data structure itself.